Ena-Shepherd/ForceTubeVR-Unity-Package/new/README.md

 **```public static void DisconnectAll() ```**

-This function disconnectes all ForceTube from the device
+This function disconnects all ForceTubes from the device